 How does site speed affect advertising campaign costs?

 There is a direct link between performance and advertising ROI.
 Google and Meta use landing page loading speed as a factor in determining Quality Score.
-A slow page increases the cost per click (CPC).
+A slow page increases cost-per-click (CPC).
 Conversely, an optimized store reduces CPCs and increases the conversion rate of paid traffic, dramatically improving ROAS.

 -